Case Recording

 - After the plan has been ended (normally by the decision of the chair of a child protection conference).
 Please also refer to Hertfordshire Safeguarding Children Partnership Procedures, Child Protection Conferences Procedure, Chairing of Conference whereby a child/young person's case should remain allocated as a 'child/young person in need' for a minimum of three months from the date of the child protection conference where the decision was made to cease the child protection plan.

-Closing a Case Where a Child/Young Person is Looked After / Care Leaver
+Closing a children/young people and families electronic file where a Child/Young Person is Looked After / Care Leaver

 - The child/young person's case cannot be closed while the child/young person is looked after;